Every fall, the parents and families of our students visit our campus and experience

 Asian-Pacific American Heritage Celebrations

-This set of celebrations sponsored by Asian-Pacific student organizations, focuses on Asian-Pacific heritage through various educational and cultural events.
+This set of celebrations, sponsored by student organizations, focuses on Asian-Pacific heritage through various educational and cultural events.

 African-American Heritage Celebrations